I want to tell you about the happiest time of my life. But before I do, I want to talk about perspective.

 The past few weeks have been very very difficult.
 Hell… the last YEAR has been very very difficult.
 I started last year with severe depression, which was followed by my husband losing his job.
 Which was followed by some deeply personal troubles, which I won’t blog about.
 That was followed by the end of my marriage.
-Then a new relationship, an unexpected pregnancy, and utter, crushing, devastating heartache as that man betrayed me worse than I’ve ever been betrayed in my entire life.
+Then a new relationship, an unexpected pregnancy, and the crushing disappointment, panic and sick feeling, when I realised that man both betrayed me and abused me too.
 This was at the same time as eviction from my home.
 I was then bullied into leaving the job that I love.
 My working tax credits stopped.
 My child tax credits stopped.
 Everything stopped.
 I had zero wages.
 Zero anything.
 I was selling our old clothing to pay for food and bus travel.
 This week, was the low point.
 We had to make a choice between TV or lights in the evenings, to save electricity.
 We watched the last 30p on the meter run down.
 I couldn’t sell anything.
-The bank took out so much in charges, that I couldn’t borrow from anyone, or the bank wold have just swallowed it straight back up.
+The bank took out so much in charges, that I couldn’t borrow from anyone, or the bank would have just swallowed it straight back up.
 My phones and internet are due to be cut off.
 School lunches were getting “creative” to say the least.
 We only had a few days of food supplies left.
 And for one day, there was nobody to help.
 I’m not ashamed to admit this, because none of this, was our fault.
 This is not a usual week for us.
 This is not how we usually live.
 We just hit a long run of bad luck which culminated in this week.
 What I AM ashamed to admit, is that I spent one whole day crying.
 One whole day, where I could not hold back the tears.

 And then… I decided I couldn’t ever do that again.
 I need to carry on being proactive.
 I need to keep normality in our lives, so that my children never know about this week.
 I don’t want my children to know the current struggles, as I’ve so far managed to hide them completely and make everything a game.
 I needed to continue that.